alexandermichels/alexandermichels.github.com/_pages/presentations.md

 ## [Conference Presentations](#conf-talks)

+* **An Exploration of the Effect of Buyer Preference and Market Composition on the Rent Gradient using the ALMA Framework**
+3rd ACM SIGSPATIAL International Workshop on GeoSpatial Simulation | Virtual
+November 2020
 * **Particle Swarm Optimization for Calibration in Spatially Explicit Agent-Based Modeling**
 American Association of Geographers | Virtual
 April 2020